-The Anglican Church believes in one baptism and one alone.
-Baptism is not a mere symbol, but a Sacrament which still carries weight even if one thinks it was done improperly.
-Whether you feel it or not, God was working in you at the time of baptism.
-There are other ways of reaffirming your faith in Christ.
-Confirmation is a rite where people publicly affirm their baptism and faith.
-Baptism is always done very early on in a person's relationship with Christ.
+Baptism is generally done very early on in a person's relationship with Christ.
 It does not signify an end, but a beginning.
 Being baptized doesn't mean you understand everything or have everything together in your life.
 It is God covering you with grace as you begin your journey with Him.